 PHOTO: tntdrama – Hangover 11 (2011)

 Thailand is active in attracting foreign movie makers to the Land of Smiles, and has been for decades.
 Many famous movies have been either partially or totally filmed around Phuket and other parts of Thailand.
 From ‘The Killing Fields’ to ‘Around the World in 80 Days’.
-Here is our list of the Top 10 movies that were made here.
-Lights, camera, ACTION.
+Here is our list of the Top 10 movies that were made, or partly made, in the Land of Smiles.

 The Railway Man (2013)